lwindolf/lzone-cheat-sheets/cheat-sheet/Containers/Docker.md

 ### Multi-stage Dockerfiles

-Starting with Docker 17.05 you can do [https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds](multi-stage builds) by having multiple FROM commands in one Dockerfile
+Starting with Docker 17.05 you can do [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds) by having multiple FROM commands in one Dockerfile

     FROM image1
     ...